jd28/rollnw/tools/client/docs/transactions.md

 `workspace.save_and_close_tab` propagates save rejection or failure directly.
 There is no path that reports save failure and then closes the document.
+Quitting similarly offers Save All / Discard / Cancel and stays open on save failure.
+Opening another project or module rejects unsaved tabs; the user must save or explicitly discard them before the runtime is replaced.

 ## Script Commands